Nonparametric estimation of the incubation time distribution: Other smooth functionals

 where $N(0,\s^2)$ is a normal distribution with mean zero and variance

 and $\f_{F_0}$ is also the solution of the following equation in $\f$:

 The distribution function $F_E$ of the exposure time was again chosen to be the uniform distribution function on $[1,30]$.

-The derivation of this result is given in the supplementary material, Section D. The inconsistency of the estimate based on the log normal model is again clearly seen from the boxplot Figure \ref{figure:boxplot_mean}.
+The derivation of this result is given in the Appendix.
+The inconsistency of the estimate based on the log normal model is again clearly seen from the boxplot Figure \ref{figure:boxplot_mean}.
 However, if we would have generated the incubation time distribution from a log normal distribution, the estimate based on the Weibull distribution would be inconsistent, so Figure \ref{figure:boxplot_mean} cannot be interpreted as showing the superiority of the Weibull distribution.

 Examples of the behavior of the density estimate

 which converges at rate $n^{2/7}$, where $h\sim c n^{-1/7}$, $c>0$, are given in \cite{piet:21} and \cite{pietNAW:21}